Proposal for bulk measurement of braid statistics in fractional quantum Hall effect: What do interference experiments measure?

 \subsection{Integral braid statistics of the CFs}

 A CF is the bound state of an electron and an even number ($2p$) of vortices~\cite{Jain89,Jain07}.
 It is often modeled as the bound state of an electron and $2p$ flux quanta, where a single flux quantum is defined as $\phi_0=h/e$.
-Although not usually stated as such, due to the vortices bound to them the CFs obey ``integral braid statistics," which is what makes them topologically distinct from electrons.
-As in Wilczek's model of anyons~\cite{Wilczek82}, the attached flux produces a braid statistics
+As in Wilczek's model of anyons~\cite{Wilczek82}, because of the attached flux, a closed counterclockwise loop of a CF around another CF produces a phase factor $e^{i\theta_{\rm CF-CF}}$ with

-for a closed counterclockwise loop of one CF around another.
 (Note that this phase is in addition to the fermionic exchange statistics of the electrons, which is incorporated through an explicit anti-symmetrization of the wave function.)
+Although not usually stated as such, the CFs obey ``integral braid statistics" (as $\theta_{\rm CF-CF}$ is $2\pi$ times an integer), which is what makes them topologically distinct from electrons.
 When a CF traverses a loop enclosing an area $A$, it acquires a Berry phase

 where $N_{\rm enc}$ is the number of CFs (or electrons) enclosed inside the loop.
 The first term on the right hand is the AB phase of an electron of charge $-e$ going around a loop of area $A$ in a magnetic field.
 The second term arises from the braid statistics of the CFs.